apache/hudi/rfc/rfc-54/rfc-54.md

 )

 // restore to previous commit
-hudiTable.restoreToTime("0000000" // previous commit time)
+hudiTable.restoreTo("0000000" // previous commit time)

 // drop
 hudiTable.drop() // deletes the whole data and the base path as well
 ```

+**Phase 1**

-In the first phase of implementation, Spark will be the execution engine behind these APIs.
+Spark will be the execution engine behind these APIs.
 We will use spark sql functions for update expressions.

+**Phase 2**

-In the second phase, other engines such as Flink will be supported too.
+Support other engines such as Flink.

 ## Rollout/Adoption Plan